Student Cohort for Undergraduate research in marine Biosciences Abroad (SCUBA)

 The deadline for applications to be submitted for the Summer 2023 expedition is March 1st, 2023 at 5 pm CST.

 The deadline for all (2x) letters of recommendation in support of a student’s application is March 1st, 2023 at 5 pm CST.

 Prior to departure, SCUBA cohort students will be required to:

 - Have regular contact with the SCUBA director and their respective research mentor(s).
 These communications will include: internet contact via e-mail/skype; tutorials on the background science, any laboratory assays to be performed, data/sample collection, and international travel.

-- Travel to a practice dive site (at least once in Spring 2021).
+- Travel to a practice dive site (at least once in Spring 2023).
 This event will entail two things; a check-out of the student’s competence in basic diving/safety skills* and practice on underwater maneuvers for data/sample collection with the entire SCUBA group.
-The cost(s) of the practice dive trip (estimated = $500) will be borne by the student.
+The cost(s) of the practice dive trip (estimated = $500) will be the student’s responsibility.